 Separate financial statements are provided for governmental funds.
-Major individual governmental funds and major individual enterprise funds are reported as separate columns in the fund financial statements.
+Major individual governmental funds are reported as separate columns in the fund financial statements.

 The Library reports the following major governmental fund:

 The General Fund is the Library's primary operating fund.
 It accounts for all financial resources of the Library.